derekbar90/optimism-openzeppelin-compat/README.md

 This repo contains patches needed to use the OpenZeppelin contracts with Optimism L2.

 Example: When using Optimism ETH is not supported and instead WETH must be used.
-When using OpenZeppelin Address contract via ERC20, there are balance checks for ETH and thus the compilation fails.
+When using OpenZeppelin Address contract via ERC20, there are balance checks for ETH and thus the compilation fails due to an unsupported OPCODE.
 This patches these issues and allows for seamless development.

 # Installation